Katalyst99/alx-higher_level_programming/0x00-python-hello_world/README.md

 Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

 Your script should be maximum 98 characters long

+11. Hello, write:
+Write a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.

+Use the function write from the sys module
+You are not allowed to use print
+Your script should print to stderr
+Your script should exit with the status code 1